emanEbrahim1/MaxAB-Assessment/README.md

   - and so on with another sections "المكرونات , .... ".
 }.
 If that approach isn't correct please let me know.

+The first section its background is a degree of red color, but in design the rgb is a degree of blue color.

 This is an online version to see it on mobile.. https://maxab-assessment.netlify.app/